-In order to ensure that a potential translocation project is thoroughly planned, the key issues, activities and plans required are listed in Table 1-1 and Figure 1-1 below.
+In order to ensure that a potential translocation project is thoroughly planned, the key issues, activities and plans required are listed in Table 1 and Figure 1.1 below.
 These elaborate on the IUCN Re-introduction Guidelines (IUCN 1998) and are designed to provide guidance on issues that relate directly to waterbirds.

-In Table 1-1 under the heading 'Further information' is the number of the section in these guidelines where guidance on that specific topic can be found.
+Under the heading 'Further information' in Table 1, the number of the section in these guidelines, relevant to guidance on specific topics, is indicated.